 All sons and daughters of God have pastoral and prophetic ability.
-It just exists in different strengths in each of us because we are each uniquely made, which is our Father's pleasure.
-I am looking at balance in these areas although we could look at this with much wider perspectives e.g achieving balance with the body gifts.
-There are 9 of those if we add up those Paul spoke about in 1 Corinthians 12 and Ephesians 4.
+We tend to think we are one or the other, but these abilities just exist in different strengths in each of us because we are each uniquely made, which is our Father's pleasure.
+As we mature and grow in our relationship with our Father, more balance comes.
+Through our choices, we can influence our personal development and spiritual growth to quite a large degree.
 Achieving balance in our own walk, in our walk with others and our fellowship interactions is something worth working on.

 We carry a lot of baggage that affects how we receive what Father reveals to us.
 Of course this takes on different flavours and forms with each one of us.
 Our flavours and baggage can be a real problem that every one of us must acknowledge to Him in order to grow into larger places.
 Our flavours come in good and bad "tastes".
 The flavours we carry are not all due to wounding.
 Some of our flavours are there because we are made that way.
 Our Father chose to create us like that and He is not about to change it.
 He values and even invites our "good" flavours into our conversations with Him and our walk and work with Him.

 This becomes more of a factor as we mature into the oneness relationship space we discussed in an earlier session (Friend Father Lord Oneness).
 What happens is that we flavour what we hear God saying to us and that flavour comes through in our delivery and what we believe.
 Our Father gives us gifts for others even though He knows we will flavour them as we deliver them to those they are intended for.
 I recognise this flavouring effect and will happily listen to the same word coming through a few people because I am looking for the best, most complete view which comes as all those perspectives add up.